Northside High School (Fort Smith, Arkansas): Academics

 Northside High School is accredited by the Arkansas Department of Education (ADE) and has been an accredited charter member of AdvancED (formerly North Central Association) since 1924.
 The assumed course of study follows the ADE Smart Core curriculum that requires at least 22 units to graduate.
 Students complete regular (core and career focus) courses and exams and may select Advanced Placement (AP) coursework and exams that provide an opportunity to receive college credit prior to high school graduation.
+In 2023, 34% of students at Northside High School were enrolled in an AP course.
+18% of the student body passed at least one of the AP exams.

 Enrollment

 The enrollment for the 2003-04 school year was 1,284 with a diverse group of students, the enrollment for the 2004-05 school year was 1,350, the enrollment for the 2005-06 school year was 1,383, and the enrollment for the 2007-08 school year was 1,404.
 The approximate breakdown is as follows: 12 percent Asian, 21 percent African American, 18 percent Hispanic, 2 percent American Indian, and 46 percent Caucasian enrolled.
 Thirty-five percent of the student population is eligible for free lunch which is less than the 46 percent average for Arkansas.